Last updated: 29 September 2017

 Our aspirations are echoed in our Māori identity – Hīkina Whakatutuki – which broadly means "lifting to make successful”.

 The building sector is crucial to New Zealand’s economy.
-It contributes more than five per cent to our gross domestic product (GDP) and employs more than 170,000 people.
+It contributes more than 6 percent to our gross domestic product (GDP) and employs more than 250,000 people.
 A well-functioning sector will have a positive effect on our country’s health, economic stability, security and social cohesion.

 The building sector is the third largest industry in our economy by business-count.
 It is characterised by large numbers of small, diverse businesses working to a performance-based building regulatory system that continues to mature.